 - The Third Target hit #4 on the Publishers Weekly hardcover fiction best-seller list, and spent two months as the #1 best-selling work of fiction in the Christian market in North America.

-Joel was born in Syracuse, New York, on April 17, 1967.
+Joel was born in Syracuse, New York.
 His father is a first-generation American from a Jewish background whose parents and grandparents emigrated from Russia and settled in Brooklyn, New York.
 His mother, a Gentile, was raised in Rome, New York.
 When Joel was two, his parents moved to a community just outside of Rochester, New York.
 He grew up in the small town of Fairport and graduated from Fairport High School in 1985.
 He attended Syracuse University (1985-1989) — spending one semester of his junior year studying at Tel Aviv University (August 1987 to January 1988) — and graduated from S.U. with a B.F.A. in Film Drama in May 1989.

 - For more information on conferences Joel organizes, please visit www.epicenterconference.com.